Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 Abu Hurairah reported Our Prophet saying, “If there is an excellent remedy, It is Hijama”.
 Saheeh Sunan Abi Dawud (3857) Saheeh Sunan Ibn Maaja (3476) Jaabir Ibn Abdullah says OurDear Prophet said,” Indeed in Hijama is a cure”.
 Saheeh Muslim (5706)

 Many Hijama practitioners recommend that anemic patients should not perform Hijama.
 They already have poor hemoglobin and red blood cell counts, and blood loss from Hijama can make them further weaker and less energetic.
 Some people believe that Hijama cupping therapy causes anemia.
-But there is no clear evidence that proves wet or Hijama cupping therapy cause anemia as a side effect or any evidence regarding its safety on patient’s hemoglobin levels.
+However, there is no clear evidence that proves wet or Hijama cupping therapy causes anemia as a side effect or any evidence regarding its safety on patient’s hemoglobin levels.

 Anemia is called low levels of red blood cells in the body.
 When it happens, the tissues and organs have a hard time getting oxygen, as a result, we experience weakness, tiredness and shortness of breath.
 A healthy human body replaces old red blood cells with new red blood cells, when this process is disrupted it causes anemia.
 Hijama cupping therapy increases blood circulation, improves overall blood flow and promotes cell repair.
 It also helps to create new blood vessels in the tissues.

 Few studies have investigated the effect of Hijama cupping on blood hemoglobin levels.
 The most relevant study was performed at King Abdulaziz University in Jeddah in the Prophetic Medicine Clinic.
-The patients who were chosen for the study had a wide age range, from 14 to 86 years.
+The patients chosen for the study had a wide age range, from 14 to 86 years.
 Most of the patients were females.
 The majority of patients had muscular pains as their primary complaint.
 The participants had more than one Hijama session on different dates.
 Different comparisons were drawn from participants’ results to show the difference between their blood results before and after Hijama.
 There were no statistical differences between any readings before and after Hijama.
 This method was repeated for only those participants who initially had anemia before the first session of Hijama.
 The results showed a statistically significant increase in the RBC and HCT when comparing their reading before and immediately after Hijama.

 All the results of this study prove that anemia is not a side effect of Hijama cupping therapy.
 Some Hijama practitioners claim that Hijama might be the treatment for anemia.
 However, it is yet to be proven as a valid treatment for anemia.

 In 2008 another study showed a relationship between iron deficiency.
 This study contradicts some studies that show no effect of wet cupping therapy on hemoglobin levels.
 It was an experimental study, as cupping therapy had been performed at Cupping centres in Madinah, Saudi Arabia.
 The data was collected from 17 volunteers who participated in the study.
 The samples were collected immediately before cupping and two weeks after cupping to compare the hemoglobin parameters of each participant before and after cupping.
-The study focused on healthy males, who should be clear from any health concerns and the age range was 16 to 46.
+The study focused on healthy males, who should be clear of any health concerns and the age range was 16 to 46.
 All participants had 5 cups, 2 cups on the shoulders and 3 cups on the back.
-Several comparisons were being obtained to demonstrate the variation between their blood results before and after the wet cupping.
+Several comparisons were obtained to demonstrate the variation between their blood results before and after the wet cupping.

 White blood cells are crucial components of the Immune system because they defend the body from infectious illnesses.
 According to the findings of this study, wet cupping can boost the immune system.
 Red blood cells are in charge of delivering oxygen to the cells and tissues in which hemoglobin transports oxygen.
 Counting red blood cells is one method of determining anemia.
 According to the findings of this study, wet cupping does not affect total red blood cell count.

-As a result, it is being concluded that Hijama cupping therapy is safe for anemia when conducted correctly by a competent Hijama practitioner.
+As a result, it is concluded that Hijama cupping therapy is safe for anemia when conducted correctly by a competent Hijama practitioner.